-The applicants live in a village in Transylvania.
+The applicants lived in a village in Transylvania.
 They gave birth out of wedlock between 2002 and 2003.
 According to the legislation in force at the time they were entitled to various social benefits, including a maternity benefit, child allowance and a supplementary benefit for families with children.

-The applicants, who have limited literacy skills, orally requested these benefits from the local municipality.
+The applicants, who had limited literacy skills, orally requested these benefits from the local municipality.
 The public servant in charge refused to register their applications claiming that they needed to either be married or sue their children’s fathers for child support.
 These conditions were not required by the relevant domestic legislation.

 After having married or instituted proceedings against the fathers, at great emotional cost, the applicants were again refused the maternity benefit as the statutory six-month delay for claiming it had expired.

 The applicants, supported by the ERRC, unsuccessfully petitioned the Romanian National Council for Combating Discrimination.
 The Council’s unfavourable decision was later upheld by the domestic courts.
 While finding that refusal of the benefit had been illegal, the courts ruled that the allegation of discrimination allegation was not sufficiently made out, adding that the applicants should have pursued an alternative administrative law remedy against a refusal of the benefits.
 (This remedy was illusory in the absence of a registered claim for benefits and a formal refusal, as in the applicants’ case.)